 We’ve mentioned agile is incredibly popular for software development.
 As you can imagine, these projects are significantly more complex than websites.
 It’s not a deal-breaker, but agile web development faces a few challenges specific to the niche.

-While software development can take several months even when taking advantage of the speed of agile, most business websites can be developed in a matter of weeks.
-And since communication is the key in agile, especially communication between the agile team and the stakeholders, a web development sprint can’t last four weeks.
+While software development can take several months even when taking advantage of the speed of agile, most business websites can be designed and developed in a matter of weeks.
+And since communication is the key in agile, especially communication between the agile team and the stakeholders, a web development iteration can’t last four weeks.

-In the case of our agency, a sprint is one week long.
-We have a progress review meeting with clients each week, giving them more control over the project.
+In the case of our agency, it’s one week long.
+We have a progress review meeting at least once a week, giving clients more control over the project.

 Shorter projects are often hit with what we call “project management tax”.
 This is a bigger issue in the waterfall, but it’s not completely removed by transitioning to agile.
 Even though websites generally have fewer features, these features still need a comprehensive definition of done.
 Agile advocates for progress over documentation, but estimating tasks is still crucial.